 If you’re looking for your next project, why not check out the Free Patterns I have on the blog.
 And if would like to receive updates on all our new patterns in your inbox, just subscribe to our mailing list below.
 You can unsubscribe at any time.

 If video tutorial is more your thing, do have a peek at my YouTube channel too!
 Subscribe if you think they’re alright 🙂

 CHECK OUT MY LATEST VIDEO

-This information and images are copyright of The Knotty Lace and are free for your personal use.
-I ask that you do not copy, share, adjust, alter or resell this information and/or images.
-If you wish to copy this post, please do provide a link back to this page.
+This information and images are copyrighted by The Knotty Lace and are free for your personal use.
+I ask that you do not copy, share, adjust, alter or resell this information and picture(s).
+If you wish to post, please do provide a link back to this page and credit mention The Knotty Lace.
 Thank you.